 - Overview of relevant codes and standards (Approved Document B, BS9999, BS7974, Eurocode 1)

 Lecture 2 Flammability (wk3)

-Concept of 'Flammability' and associated principles of storage, hazard classification
+Concept of 'Flammability' and associated principles of hazard classification

-- Standard methods for establishing flammability of different materials.
+- Standard methods for establishing flammability of different compounds

 - Combustible/Flammable liquids